SiliconLabs/zigbee_applications/zigbee_door_lock_tutorial/README.md

 #### Door Lock Pin In Use

 We will also need to store a boolean variable as a flag to determine if the pin should be used or not.
 We will define the Door Lock Pin In Use for this purpose.
 As above, we first define the token in the user domain.
+This declaration should be at the line after the definition of NVM3KEY_DOOR_LOCK_PIN.

 ```C
 #define NVM3KEY_DOOR_LOCK_PIN_IN_USE  (NVM3KEY_DOMAIN_USER | 0x0002)
 ```

-Finally, since no typedef is needed, we will directly define the token and assign a default value of FALSE.
+Finally, since no typedef is needed, we will directly define the token in the DEFINETOKENS preprocessor block and assign a default value of FALSE.

 ```C
 DEFINE_BASIC_TOKEN(DOOR_LOCK_PIN_IN_USE,
                    boolean,
                    FALSE)
 ```

 ### Utilities

 #### Check Door Lock Pin Helper Function

 The only helper function we will need is a function to verify the PIN.
 This function will take as input an int8u array (the input pin) and it will check it against the stored pin token.
 This function should also check the value of isPinInUse to ensure that the pin has been set by the user.
 If it has not, the function will return TRUE no matter what the input PIN is.
 We can define the function as below.
-This should be added to the Door_Lock_Callbacks.c file.
+This should be added to the Door_Lock_Callbacks.c file, don't forget to add the function prototype at the beginning of the file.

 ```C
 /** @brief Check Door Lock Pin